sdu-cfei/OU44_greybox_model_Matlab/README.md

-# Modeling and visualization of the port network
+# ZEM Ports NS GitHub page

+Simple tools for modeling and visualization of the port network.
 Contains components and plotting scripts.

 ## data